deroneriksson/python-wsi-preprocessing/docs/index.md

 ## Whole Slide Imaging Background

 A whole-slide image is a digital representation of a microscopic slide, typically at a very high level of magnification such as 20x or 40x.
 As a result of this high magnification, whole slide images are typically very large in size.
-In the training dataset that we will examine here in relation to our breast cancer tumor proliferation prediction project, image sizes were as high as 35.6 gigapixels, with a maximum width of almost 200,000 pixels and a maximum height of over 250,000 pixels.
-The maximum file size for a single whole-slide image in the training dataset was 3.4 GB.
+The maximum file size for a single whole-slide image in our training dataset was 3.4 GB, with an average over 1 GB.

 **WSI Example Slide**<br/>
 ![WSI Example Slide](images/wsi-example.png "WSI Example Slide")

 A whole-slide image is created by a microscope that scans a slide and combines smaller images into a large image.
-Techniques include combining scanned square tiles into a whole-slide image, and scanning strips and combining these scanned strips into the resulting whole-slide image.
-Occasionally, the smaller constituent images can be seen visually, as in the shaded area at the top of the slide seen below.
+Techniques include combining scanned square tiles into a whole-slide image and combining scanned strips into a resulting whole-slide image.
+Occasionally, the smaller constituent images can be visually discerned, as in the shaded area at the top of the slide seen below.

 **Combining Smaller Images into a Whole-Slide Image**<br/>
 ![Combining Smaller Images into a Whole-Slide Image](images/slide-scan.png "Combining Smaller Images into a Whole-Slide Image")

-## View Individual Whole Slide Images

-A fairly unusual feature of whole slide images is the very large image size.
-As an example, for our training data set of 500 images, the width varied from 19,920 pixels to 198,220 pixels, with an average of 101,688 pixels.
+A fairly unusual feature of whole-slide images is the very large image size.
+For our training data set of 500 images, the width varied from 19,920 pixels to 198,220 pixels, with an average of 101,688 pixels.
 The height varied from 13,347 pixels to 256,256 pixels, with an average of 73,154 pixels.
 The image total pixel sizes varied from 369,356,640 to 35,621,634,048 pixels, with an average of 7,670,709,628 pixels.
-The 500 training images take up a total of 525 GB of space.
+The 500 training images take up a total of 525 GB of storage space.

 **Training Image Sizes**<br/>
 ![Training Image Sizes](images/svs-image-sizes.png "Training Image Sizes")